 - Contain Settings which can and do complicate Style maintenance and update processes.

-Therefore, the development and maintenance of specialized Styles collections is more problematic or at least tend to be avoided.
+Therefore, the development and maintenance of specialized Style collections is more problematic or at least tend to be avoided.

 - Ignores and/or complicates the creation and maintenance of separate Publish templates.

-The idea that you might have or want a separate Publish template may seem absurd.
+The idea that you might have, want, or need a separate Publish template may seem absurd.

 - Creation of new separate specialty collections and resources are more problematic.